Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

 !!!
 Tip

-    Generally, we highly recommend either **Covalent** or **Parsl** for most users.
-If you are new to workflow engines or would like a helpful UI to monitor workflows, try Covalent.
-If you have a need for speed and are savvy with supercomputers, try Parsl.
+    Generally, we strongly recommend either **Covalent** or **Parsl** for most users.
+Those new to workflow managers may find Covalent easiest to start with.

 ### Pros and Cons